-Here below my suggested itinerary :
+Here below my suggested itinerary.

-If you love the beach and you come from a city I would suggest you to spend the first to night an hotel on the beautiful beach of Cancun.
+If you love the beach and you come from a city I would suggest you should spend the first two nights at a hotel on the beautiful beach of Cancun.
 It’s totally worth it.
-You have planty of choice in terms of hotel, although the majority offer all inclusive service, but you will also have the option for a room only accommodation and decide on where you want to go to eat, in or out of your hotel.
+You have plenty of choice in terms of hotel, although the majority offer all-inclusive service, but you will also have the option for a room only accommodation and decide on where you want to go to eat, in or out of your hotel.
 If you love luxury and you don’t have any budget limits here is my suggestion.
-If you wish to choose among a broader choice I would use this site where you can find hundreds of hotel options.
+If you wish to choose from a broader choice I would use Booking.com where you can find hundreds of hotel options.

 You can spend a day relaxing on the beautiful beach in Cancun and get fully recharged for your adventure.

-If you take the regular road (LIBRE) instead of the highway you will pass through local villages and start to get the feeling of Mexico, but most of all you will have the chance to visit one of the most beautiful cenote that I have ever seen.
+If you take the regular road (LIBRE) instead of the highway you will pass through local villages and start to get the feeling of Mexico, but most of all you will have the chance to visit one of the most beautiful cenotes that I have ever seen.
 Cenote Choj-ha, located a few kilometers before the turn towards Ek Balam.

 You will then proceed to Rio Lagartos where you will enjoy a stunning sunset while dining in a local restaurant on the coast.